 The Panel considered that the depiction of a woman in lingerie is not of itself a depiction of sexual intercourse, sexual stimulation or suggestive behaviour.
+The Panel noted that the women are pressed up against the man, but considered that it was clear all parties were clothed.
 The Panel considered that the advertisement as a whole did not contain sex.

-The Panel considered whether the advertisement treated depicted sexuality.
+The Panel considered whether the advertisement depicted sexuality.